wictorwilen/Microsoft-teams-docs/teams/createpackage.md

 >**Tip:** Download our [Simple Bot Package](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/SimpleBotPackage.zip) or [Full App Package](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/FullAppPackage.zip) to get started.
 Each package contains a template manifest with fake data and sample icons suitable for sideloading.
 These sample packages will not load as-is; you must customize them.

+>**Tip 2**: If you do not want to handcraft the manifest.json file, but instead having it generated for you then you can use the [Microsoft Teams app Yeoman generator](https://www.npmjs.com/package/generator-teams), that will guide you through a wizard and create the manifest and required code artefacts to get started.
+The generated project solution includes Gulp tasks that automatically packages the manifest and builds the project.

 ## Creating a manifest

 Your manifest file must be named "manifest.json" and be at the top level of the sideload package.
 Note that manifests and packages built previously might support an older version of the schema.
 For Teams apps and especially Store submission, you must use the current [manifest schema](schema.md).